exceedone/exment-manual/docs/update.md

 # Update
 This is the procedure when the version of Exment has been updated and an update is required.

-**※ A special procedure is required to update to version 2.1.X (required).
-Follow the instructions [here](/update/v2_1) to update.**
+- <span class = "red bold"> As of 09/11/2020, we have confirmed the phenomenon that composer error occurs when updating Exment. </span>
+[This page](/troubleshooting?Id=A-composer-error-occurs-during-manual-installation-or-update) describes how to deal with it.
+If an error occurs in the update, follow the procedure to deal with it.
+Please go.

+- If you get an error during the update, please refer to [Troubleshooting](/troubleshooting).

+> We have released support for automatic updates.
+Please check [here](/update_auto) for details.

 ## (First time only) Download update batch